-For each ownership type (Corporate - Dedicated, Corporate - Shared, Employee Owned, and Unassigned) select whether to Collect and Display (in the Console), Collect and Do Not Display, or Do Not Collect for the listed data type.
+For each ownership type (Corporate - Dedicated, Corporate - Shared, Employee Owned, and Unassigned), with regard to data types, select whether to Collect and Display (in the Console), Collect and Do Not Display, or Do Not Collect for the listed data type.

 These data types include the following.

 For the remote commands you want administrators to be able to perform, select whether to Allow, Allow With User Permission, or Prevent.
 These commands are available for Android and/or Windows Phone devices.
 The asterisk beside the command denotes which device.

 For User Information, select whether to Display or Do Not Display in the UEM console information for the data types presented.
 If a field is set to Do Not Display, then it displays as "Private" wherever it appears in the UEM console.
 This means you are not be able to search for fields you set to Do Not Display.